ai-phi/ai-phi.github.io/src/content/blog/2025-12-18-causerie-dark-side-of-ai.md

 Our aim will be to raise awareness, strengthen connections as we wrap up 2025 and build future outlooks for the year to come.

-Bring your friends and share a festive spirit 🎄.
-We want to hear from everyone 🌟.
+🎄 Bring your friends and share a festive spirit. 🌟 We want to hear from everyone.

 ## Details